arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-rev2/tutorials/imu-accelerometer/content.md

 ## Hardware & Software Needed
-* This project uses no external sensors or components.
+* This project uses no external sensors or components apart from the Arduino Nano 33 BLE Rev2.
-* In this tutorial, we will use the Arduino Web Editor to program the board.
+* In this tutorial, we will use the Arduino Cloud Editor to program the board.

 ## The IMU System on Nano 33 BLE Rev2